Martabak Manis is a very thick sweet pancake with sweet chocolatey and nutty filling. It has a squishy and buttery texture.

-This sweet street food was introduced by the Arab traders and very popular in the Arab peninsula and South-East Asian countries such as Yemeni, Saudi Arabia, India, Indonesia, Brunei, Malaysia, Thailand, etc. The food is called Murtabak – from the word Mutabbaq, that means folding.
-And there are two types of Martabak, sweet and savoury.
+This sweet street food was introduced by the Arab traders and is very popular in the Arab peninsula and South-East Asian countries such as Yemeni, Saudi Arabia, India, Indonesia, Brunei, Malaysia, Thailand, etc. The food is called Murtabak – from the word Mutabbaq, which means folding.

-Here, I’m sharing with you the recipe of Indonesian sweet Martabak.
+Anyway, here, I’m sharing with you the recipe for Indonesian sweet Martabak.

-After countless trials and feeling unsatisfactoriness, I finally found the recipe that I will be happily making again and again.
+After countless trials and feeling unsatisfactory, I finally found the recipe that I will be happily making again and again.

-This recipe gives Martabak with the right fluffiness and texture that not only is it soft, but it is also a bit elastically chewy.
-It reminds me of my favourite Martabak Bangka that I used to get when I studied at Uni in Bandung.
+This recipe gives Martabak the right fluffiness and texture that not only is it soft, but it is also a bit elastically chewy.

 The toppings variety

-Traditionally, Indonesians used to put plenty of butter, lots of chocolate sprinkles, chopped peanuts and generous drizzles of condensed milk as the toppings.
+Traditionally, Indonesians put plenty of butter, lots of chocolate sprinkles, chopped peanuts and generous drizzles of condensed milk as the fillings.

-However, now you can find all sorts of topping varieties for Martabak Manis.
+However, you can put all sorts of filling varieties for Martabak Manis.

 Here are some of the combos that you may want to try.
 I promise you they’re all such a delight to have.